 Central American is a small group of countries lying on the bridge between the North and South continents: Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama.
 Like many Latin American countries, cuisine in Central America is a delightful fusion of flavours and ingredients from the Mediterranean, as well as those from native Mesoamericans.
 Many countries in Central America also have influences from the Caribbean and therefore its Afro-Caribbean population.
 The prevalence of coastline means that there is a strong reliance on seafood, as well as native vegetables and tropical fruits.
 Central American food always strikes me as being particularly well-balanced and fresh, with local cooks having a strong intuition for combinations of textures and flavours, so that each dish has sweet, salty, sour, bitter and umami components.
 My meals this week turned out just as I imagine visiting Central America to be – bright, vibrant, fresh and delicious!
 All I was missing was a shot of guaro (sugar cane liquor) to wash it all down – but I think that may have necessitated quite a long siesta…

 In Spanish, casado means a married man, but there is some confusion about how this relates to the dish.
 Some assert that it’s because single men would ask for it in restaurants for lunch, as they wanted the same larger portions that the married men were having at home.
 Others say that it refers to the many ingredients of the dish that are “married” together on a single plate.
 Again there are also stories that the dish is enthusiastically eaten by newlyweds because they would not yet be familiar with each other’s tastes and preferences, and would therefore make a meal that offered a wide variety of options.
-Whatever the connection, casado hails from Costa Rica, and is a highly variable meal where a protein (such as chicken, pork or fish) is served with accompaniments such as a stew of black beans, pico de gallo, white rice, fried plantain bananas, picadillo and salad.
-Pico de gallo (literally meaning beak of the rooster) is a mix of chopped onion, tomato, coriander, chillies, salt, oil and lime juice, and is popular as a side throughout Latin America.
+Whatever the connection, casado hails from Costa Rica, and is a highly variable meal where a protein (such as chicken, pork or fish) is served with accompaniments such as a stew of black beans, white rice, boiled or fried egg, fried plantain bananas, picadillo and salad.
 Picadillo is a generic name meaning “mince” or “hash” that describes any sort of finely chopped components mixed together.
 It can involve meat, but generally the accompaniment to casado is vegetarian.
 I made my picadillo with turnip and carrot, boiled in stock and lightly fried with oregano.
 Attentive blog readers will know that some of my favourite meals are those that offer lots of varieties, and Latin countries are particular experts in this field.
 Casado is one such meal, offering a delicious and perfect balance between meat, vegetables, carbohydrates, legumes, fruit, and most importantly, flavours.

 Sopa de mariscos